tmavroidis/overlays/README.md

 Select ![image](https://github.com/user-attachments/assets/71bd1af6-984f-4307-a893-98e278ffd90a)

 In output type select overlay and in image options select full color.

+On your IBM i create a library for the overlays, I created a library called overlays.

 Print to a file with the extension .ovl
+Change directory on your PC to where the .ovl resides.
+CD source From the command line ftp to your IBM i and signin Change to binary mode - BIN
+CD to overlays - CD OVERLAYS
+transfer the ovl - put xxxx.ovl overlays/xxxx.

+On the ibm i crtovl ovl(overlays/xxxx) file(overlays/xxxx) You now have an overlay in libray overlays called xxxx.

+You can use the overlay when creating your printer file or use an override when printing.